project-image

 Amazon Gone

-over 5 years ago – Thu, Dec 20, 2018 at 12:52:12 AM
+almost 6 years ago – Thu, Dec 20, 2018 at 12:52:12 AM

 First of all, thanks for the feedback!
 Out of hundreds of showcase editions sent throughout the US, only a few had damage, so the bumper is doing its job.
 Just be careful opening it with knives, you could damage the case (even though cases are easy enough to replace).
 If anyone has damaged cases (or books), I'll take care of them after the bulk shipments are sent.
 The shipping department doesn't have the bandwidth for replacements now, so email any problems to [email protected], and I'll take notes and track them for later.